lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

           has a registered Object Identifier (OID) for use within an ASN.1 AlgorithmIdentifier.

-**Backwards Compatibility**: This specification considers two types of backwards
-          compatibility.
-"Application Backwards Compatibility" is the usual definition, meaning whether an upgraded and non-upgraded application can successfully establish communication.
-This specification also defined "Protocol Backwards Compatibility" whereby a new feature can be added to a protocol without requiring any changes to the protocol's specification and only minimal changes to its implementations (such as adding new identifiers).
-This is notable because many PQ/T Hybrids require modification of the protocol to make it "hybrid aware", whereas this specification presents as a standalone algorithm and thus can take advantage of existing cryptographic agility mechanisms.
+**Application Backwards Compatibility**: The usual definition of backwards compatibility, meaning whether an upgraded and non-upgraded application can successfully establish communication.

 **COMBINER**:
   A combiner specifies how multiple shared secret keys are combined